adlnet/xAPI-Spec/xAPI.md

 SHOULD decide whether it considers the Activity Provider to have the authority to change the definition and SHOULD update the stored Activity Definition accordingly if that decision is positive.
 * An LRS MAY accept small corrections to the Activity’s definition.
-For example, it would be okay for an LRS to accept spelling fixes, but it may not accept changes to correct responses.
+For example, it would be okay for an LRS to accept spelling fixes, but not to accept changes to correct responses.

 ###### Activity Provider Requirements